 However, it's imperative that you keep the receipts related to those expenses.
 Even if they show up in your PayPal account they aren't deductible.
 Written receipts from the merchants or service providers will be needed to document the business nature of the expenses claimed.

 In order to minimize confusion, here are some tips related to PayPal income:

-- PPFF is not subjected to taxes, but you must report any taxable income you earn through these platforms on your income tax return
+- PPFF is not subjected to taxes.
+However, if you earn through such platforms, you must report any taxable income on your income tax return.

 - Payment of estimated quarterly taxes in case of a significant amount of revenue on PayPal.
 These taxes are due on April 15th, June 15th, September 15th, and January 15th of the upcoming year.